2002 (January to June)[1]

 ———————–Batman #495

 Bane destroys Arkham Asylum, unleashing every criminal Batman has ever apprehended.
 Bruce, Tim, and Jean-Paul (and Alfred, Ace, Harold, and Huntress) have their work cut out for them.
-Not only are the baddies running amok all over town, but TV talking head Dr. Simpson Flanders sways public opinion against the Dynamic Duo as well.
-The good guys recapture Mad Hatter (Jervis Tetch), Victor Zsasz, Amygdala, Cornelius Stirk, the Cavalier, and Poison Ivy.
+In the Batcave, the Bat-Family prepares for action, viewing a screen showing a list of all the villains that are now free—including Doug Moench and Norm Breyfogle!
+(This is obviously a silly Easter Egg, but it’s official—yes, the main writer and penciler of “Knightfall” are crooks on Earth-0!)
+Not only are the bad guys running amok all over town, but TV talking head Dr. Simpson Flanders sways public opinion against the Dynamic Duo as well.
+In order, the good guys recapture Mad Hatter (Jervis Tetch), Victor Zsasz, Amygdala, Cornelius Stirk, the Cavalier, and Poison Ivy.
 (Batman’s busts of all these villains are also shown via flashback from Batman #497.
 The Mad Hatter bust is also shown via flashback from Batman #683.)
 Soon after, Bane kills Film Freak.
 Robin gets caught in the middle of a brutal Bane versus Killer Croc rematch.
-Elsewhere, an alien menace has reared its ugly head, which leads us to a slight interlude featuring “Bloodlines” and Seduction of the Gun.
+Elsewhere, an alien menace has reared its ugly head, which leads us to a “Bloodlines” interlude.

 BLOODLINES